 Later, even after the abuse continued, she did not leave due to financial concerns.
 Perhaps after she was able to land a steady job, her reason for staying was concern for the children they had together at that point.
-After that, perhaps she wanted to stay home and raise the kids, which she could only do that if husband was working.
-And even absent financial concerns, many victims would rather live under the same roof with her children—and her abuser, than deal with complicated shared custody arrangements.
+After that, perhaps she wanted to stay home and raise the kids, which she could only do if her husband was working.
+And even absent financial concerns, many victims would rather live under the same roof with her children—and her abuser—than deal with complicated shared custody arrangements.

 We could reverse the genders of the abuser and victim and have the same relational and situational dynamics at play.
-The reasons for staying in an abusive relationship are complicated, and often evolve over time as circumstances change.
+The reasons for staying in an abusive relationship are complicated, and they often evolve over time as circumstances change.

 Some victims do not leave an abusive relationship because they fear they will be subjected to far worse abuse than they are already enduring.
 Research corroborates the justification for that fear.